 Simon – Life has its little bonuses.

-When we first find McClane he is down on his luck, separated from Holly and serving a suspension that has left him drowning his sorrows.
-Here he is surrounded by the people who know him best, a supporting cast of delightfully acerbic colleagues who receive him with the same knowing fondness as the movie’s audience.
-McClane is still the reluctant, wise-cracking hero with the proletarian wit and wry sarcasm, his tongue newly sharpened thanks to a superlative screenplay from Jonathan Hensleigh, whose back-and-forth buddy cop camaraderie is every bit as good as Shane Black’s, in spite of a race narrative that is occasionally heavy-handed.
+When we first find McClane he has sunk to an all-time low, separated from Holly and nursing the bottom of a very deep bottle.
+Even though McClane managed to fix things with Holly, you always suspected we’d end up here, and the rest of the cast seem to share in our sentiments.
+In New York City, our ever reluctant hero is surrounded by the people who know him best, a supporting cast of delightfully acerbic colleagues who receive him with the same knowing fondness as we do.
+He may hang around like a bad smell but McClane is still the wise-cracking hero with the proletarian wit and irresistible sense of sarcasm, his tongue newly sharpened thanks to a superlative screenplay from Jonathan Hensleigh, whose back-and-forth buddy cop camaraderie is every bit as good as Shane Black’s, in spite of a race narrative that is occasionally heavy-handed.

 Zeus: What am I doing?